yhur/mqttws/README.md

 # mqttws : WebSocket MQTT for React
+This is a temporary npm package to fix the message handler callback registration and may be removed when the fix is taken into the original library.

 ## Background
-This is a temporary npm package to fix the message handler callback registration.

 The origianl code was taken from https://www.npmjs.com/package/mqtt and modified.